 If you are a schildkrot collector, and you want to search in Germany, don't forget the 'ö' in 'Schildkröt'.
 Usually in English it's written without 'ö'.

-What's your Schildkrot worth?
-Take a look at this list of Schildkrot price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Schildkrot price guide: sold listings for a value indication.